 - To read French literary classics (think Victor Hugo, Émile Zola, Alexandre Dumas and Gustave Flaubert).

 - To get an inside view of French culture.

 Why do you want to learn French?
 Find your own personal, meaningful reason to study French, and use it to keep you on track throughout your language journey.

 Once you know your why, it's easier to stick with the following steps in how to learn French.

 Step 2: Create a Mini-France in Your Home

-You don’t need to live in France to immerse yourself in French.
+It's easier to speak French when you're surrounded by French.
+But you don’t need to live in France to immerse yourself in the language.
 In fact, you can surround yourself with French wherever you live

 Here’s are some of my favourite tips you can use to immerse yourself in French.